bmtavares/isel-ls/docs/ReadMe.md

 ## Introduction

-This document contains the relevant design and implementation aspects of LS project's, the development of a like trello application with an API service and a Single Page Application.
+This document contains the relevant design and implementation aspects of LS project's, the development of a Trello-like application with a Web API and a Single Page Application served on a Cloud provider.

 ## Project Overview
 The LS project aims to develop a robust system for managing boards, lists, and cards.
 This system allows users to collaborate and organize tasks efficiently.

-In this phase, we focus on modeling the database and implementing the core functionalities.
+Users can create the resources (Boards, lists...) which they can in turn share with other registered users of the service.

+The live application can be found [here](https://service-ls-2223-2-41n-g05.onrender.com/).

 ## Modeling the database